leanprover-community/blog/posts/sphere-packing-1.md

 This human-AI collaboration is the first of its kind in terms of the scale and significance of the formalised result.
-Moreover, the team leading it consists largely of early-career researchers, with Sidharth and Seewoo both being students.
+Moreover, the team leading it consists largely of early-career researchers, with Sid and Seewoo both being students.
 We are conscious it will have a significant impact on the world of formal mathematics, particularly in the precedent it will set for human-AI collaboration.
 Our sincere hope